 How We Serve

-Musician Hospitality: The League provides food and beverages at the Symphony rehearsals and for musicians at various Symphony events.
-Visiting musicians often stay in the homes of League members, as well as in local homes in the community through the Jackson Symphony Board’s Musician Housing Task Force Program, creating strong bonds among participants.
-Those interested in taking part in the housing program may contact the Symphony office for information: 731-427-6440.
+Musician Hospitality: The League provides snacks and coffee at Symphony rehearsals and for musicians at various Symphony events.
+Visiting musicians often stay in the homes of League members as well as in homes in the community, creating strong bonds among participants.

-Fundraisers: The League supports The Jackson Symphony financially throughout the year by attending concerts and fundraisers presented by The Jackson Symphony, as well as with their own fundraisers, the Christmas Sweet Shoppe, and the annual Crystal Ball to be presented the last Saturday of January.
+Fundraisers: The League supports The Jackson Symphony financially throughout the year by attending concerts and fundraisers presented by The Jackson Symphony.
+The League also hosts its own fundraisers, especially the annual Crystal Ball gala, held on the last Saturday of January.

-Symphony League Ambassadors: High school students, whose parents are active League members, assist in ushering at all symphony concerts in addition to aiding the League in other service projects throughout the year.
-Their time is recorded and can be counted as community service volunteer hours.
-Senior Ambassadors are recognized at The Crystal Ball as a thank you for their service.
+Symphony League Ambassadors: High school students whose parents are active League members assist in ushering at all Symphony concerts and aid the League in other service projects throughout the year.
+Their time can be counted as community service volunteer hours.
+Senior Ambassadors are recognized at the Crystal Ball in appreciation for their service.

 Social Events: Throughout the year, the League hosts social functions to engage League members in a more casual setting at a local restaurant or a League member’s home.
 We keep members up to date about League activities and offer information about the performing or visual arts in the Jackson area.